 The previously mentioned WP Rocket plugin has a lazy loading function.
 If you don’t need the caching features of WP Rocket, you might consider a free lazy loading plugin such as Autoptimize, or the Perfmatters plugin which costs $25/year and includes a ton of simple speed optimization features that can all be enabled at the flick of a switch.

 Bonus – Clean Up Your Media

 Delete Old Thumbnails

 While you’re at it, you might as well tidy up your media folders.
 Whenever you upload a photo to your site, WordPress actually creates many different versions of the photo at various sizes.
-Some of these sized are the core defaults, defined in the Media section of the Setting panel on your site.
+Some of these sizes are the core defaults, defined in the Media section of the Settings panel on your site.
 Additional sizes are usually created by your WordPress theme.

-The problem is that if you switch themes, WordPress doesn’t go back into your media folder and delete all the unnecessary image sizes that were designed for the them you are no longer using.
-If you switch themes several times, you can end up with a huge number of images on your web host that are taking up unnecessary space.
+The problem is that if you switch themes, WordPress doesn’t go back into your media folder and delete all the unnecessary image sizes that were designed for them, that you are no longer using.
+If you switch themes several times, you can end up with a huge number of images on your web host that is taking up unnecessary space.